HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	The `NotificationCenter` class in Swift is used for broadcasting information within an application.
-It is a publish-subscribe pattern that allows objects to communicate with each other without having direct dependencies.
+	The `NotificationCenter` class in Swift is a messaging system used to broadcast information within an app.
+It allows different parts of your app to communicate without tightly coupling them.

-	The purpose of `NotificationCenter` is to enable communication between different parts of an app in a loosely coupled manner.
 When an event happens, one or more objects can post a notification to the notification center, which then broadcasts the notification to any interested observers.

+	It is a powerful tool for decoupling different parts of an app.
+It is commonly used to handle situations such as updating the UI when a data model changes, responding to system events such as keyboard or screen orientation changes, and notifying other parts of the app when a user completes a task—like logging in or switching themes.
+However, it's not suitable for communication between unrelated apps, or for sharing large amounts of data between different parts of an app.
+In those cases, other mechanisms such as URL schemes or app extensions may be more appropriate.

-	Observers can register with the notification center to receive notifications about specific events.
+	Observers can register with the `NotificationCenter` to receive notifications about specific events.
 When a notification is posted, the notification center sends the notification to all registered observers.
 The observers can then take appropriate action based on the content of the notification.

-	`NotificationCenter` is a powerful tool for decoupling different parts of an app, and it's commonly used to handle situations such as updating the UI when a data model changes, responding to system events such as keyboard or screen orientation changes, and notifying other parts of the app when a user completes a task.
-However, it's not suitable for communication between unrelated apps, or for sharing large amounts of data between different parts of an app.
-In those cases, other mechanisms such as URL schemes or app extensions may be more appropriate.

 	Here is an example: